Rewilding Creativity with Mandy Renard

 In 2005, I finished a Bachelor of Fine Arts majoring in printmaking at the University of Tasmania, which was a formative and brilliant experience.
 To create, I need to be excited and relaxed; I need access to endless research information and nature.
 And Tasmania is perfect for this.

 Our lodges, huts and offices feature the work of Handmark's artists.
 Allanah Dopson and her team are found in Salamanca, Hobart.
-Allanah has curated two other Art Walks: Bay of Fires Lodge Art Retreat with Julie Payne and Bay of Fires Lodge 'Art' Retreat with Jock Young.
+Allanah has curated other Art Walks including the Bay of Fires Lodge 'Art' Retreat with Jock Young.

 Three Capes Lodge 'Rewilding Creativity' Walk (4-days)